vicentecs/homebridge-mqtt-power-consumption/README.md

-# homebridge-mqtt-power-consumption
+# homebridge-mqtt-power-meter
 An homebridge plugin that create an HomeKit power consumption accessory mapped on MQTT topics.

 # Installation
 Follow the instruction in [homebridge](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
-The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-mqtt-power-consumption) and should be installed "globally" by typing:
+The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-mqtt-power-meter) and should be installed "globally" by typing:

-    npm install -g homebridge-mqtt-power-consumption
+    npm install -g homebridge-mqtt-power-meter

 # Configuration
 Remember to configure the plugin in config.json in your home directory inside the .homebridge directory.
 Configuration parameters: